gitbls/pistrong/README.md

 * `sudo makeMyCA` - Create a new CA. Use this, or your own script, as desired.
 *  Add new users or devices to the CA

-## Linux Roadwarrior Support
+## Linux Clients Connecting to Your VPN

-pistrong supports Linux Roadwarrior users (Linux Client devices connecting to the VPN).
+pistrong supports Linux Linux Client devices connecting to the VPN.
 The easiest approach is to use strongSwan on the Linux client, and installing it via:

 * Download pistrong and InstallPiStrong onto the Linux client system as described above
 * `sudo InstallPiStrong` - Download, build, and install strongSwan